Welcome to my home page. Although this is a relatively small website, there are one or

 linked to it in its old location on the CompuServe server - unfortunately that server is no longer up - and now, it is on this server.

 Discover how to make your own water rocket and launcher.
-Also, download my computer model for free.
+Also, try the online computer model by

 There are plenty of other resources on there are well such as how to make a parafoil parachute.